SohamRatnaparkhi/blogx/README.md

 ### Code-base Setup

-1. Each folder in the codebase contains an `.env.example` file.
+1. Each folder of the root directory in the codebase contains an `.env.example` file.
 Follow the steps below to set up the necessary environment variables:

 * Create a file named .env in each folder.
 * Open the `.env.example` file and copy its contents.